-Relying on In re Wagner Estate,55 Woods contends that the circuit court should have declined to hold him liable for the interest and penalties on the taxes as a form of equitable relief, because his failure to pay the taxes was in good faith since he had no assets with which to pay the taxes.
+Relying on In re Wagner Estate(AfterRemand),64 Woods contends that the circuit court should have declined to hold him liable for the interest and penalties on the taxes as a form of equitable relief because his failure to pay the taxes was in good faith since he had no assets as receiver with which to pay the taxes.
 We disagree.

-In In re Wagner Estate, this Court affirmed a trial court's decision to waive penalties and interest related to an estate tax.
-56 There, the Michigan Estate Tax Act granted the probate court the right to determine all questions arising under that act's provisions.
-57 Thus the probate court had the authority to review the Department of Treasury's decision not to waive the plaintiff's penalties and interest on the late tax payments.
-58
+In Wagner Estate, this Court affirmed a trial court's decision to waive penalties and interest related to an estate tax.65 The Michigan Estate Tax Act66 granted the probate court the right to determine all questions arising under that act's provisions.67 Thus the probate court had the authority to review the Department of Treasury's decision not to waive the plaintiff's penalties and interest on the late tax payments.68

-In re Wagner Estate is distinguishable because this case does not involve a provision of the Estate Tax Act and the statute at issue here does not provide the circuit court any discretion regarding the order of priority for payments from a receivership distribution.
-Here, as discussed above, MCL 600.5251 provides that the circuit court must first distribute the proceeds of a receivership to pay "[a]ll taxes legally due and owing" to municipalities.
-Further, MCL 600.5251 uses the word "shall."
-The word "shall" indicates a mandatory requirement and "expresses a directive, not an option."
+Wagner Estate is distinguishable because this case does not involve a provision of the Michigan Estate Tax Act and the statute at issue here does not provide the circuit court any discretion regarding the order of priority for payments from a receivership distribution.
+As discussed above, MCL 600.5251(1)(a) provides that the circuit court must first distribute the proceeds of a receivership to pay "[a]ll taxes legally due and owing" to municipalities.
+Further, MCL 600.5251(1) uses the word "shall."
+The word "shall" indicates a requirement and "expresses a directive, not an option."
 Thus, the circuit court did not have the discretion to vary this statutory mandate by resorting to equity.
 We conclude that the circuit court properly declined to forgive the interest and penalties as a form of equitable relief.